wireapp/wire-server/docs/src/developer/developer/servant.md

 property that the ID, as rendered can be copied and fed to grep to find its occurrances behind `Named`s in the source code.

+The initial reason to introduce `Named` was increased type safety: if two handlers have the same type, they can have be `Named` differently and thus confusing them will be caught by the type checker.

 ## Error handling

 Several layers of error handling are involved when serving a request.
 A handler in service code (e.g. Brig or Galley) can: